spottmedia/ansible-ssh-login-notifications/README.md

   # Seen IPs' log is kept as a plaintext file under /var/log/ansible-ssh-login-notification.log
 ssh_login_notifications_slack_only_unique: true
   #
-  # For fully-fledged experience provide spottmedia's auditapp API keys you received for each of your workspaces
+  # For fully-fledged experience provide auditapp API keys you received for each of your workspaces
 ssh_login_notifications_auditapp_keys: ["1234", "2345"]             # required: a list of API key strings

 # optional: a list of channels' names where UNKNOWN successfull logins will be reported